 Growth, Influence, and Variations

-Along with managing an extensive general practice, Jecks played a pivotal role in forming Cambridge Resthaven, served as Vice President of the Hamilton District Law Society, became Cambridge Coroner in 1966, and was an influential member within the international Lions organisation.
+Along with managing an extensive general practice, David Jecks played a pivotal role in forming Cambridge Resthaven, served as Vice President of the Hamilton District Law Society, became Cambridge Coroner in 1966, and was an influential member within the international Lions organisation.
 In 1970, at the age of 92, Sam Lewis retired.
 In 1975, Simon Makgill joined Lewis and Jecks.
 In 1977, on Simon being appointed Partner, the firm was renamed to Lewis Jecks & Co.

 Simon’s commercial and legal astuteness grew the firm’s practice in the areas of Rural Law and Trust Law.
 In 1982, Lewis Jecks & Co merged with the Hamilton firm of McCaw Smith & Arcus, resulting in the firm being renamed to McCaw Lewis Chapman.
-In 1990, Jecks retired.
+In 1990, David retired.
 In 1999, following a demerger, Lewis’ became a separate firm, led by Simon Makgill and Matthew Hanna as Partners.

 Photo: (from left): Matthew Hanna, Simon Makgill, and Brian Nabbs (former Solicitor)

 The New Millennium and the Modern Day